RazElbaz/ThreadPool/README.md

 # Introduction:

-The goal is to implement a threadpool mechanism, and implement syncronization.
+The goal of this tool is to implement a threadpool mechanism and synchronization to improve the performance of an encryption algorithm.
+The tool takes advantage of multi-threading to utilize multiple cores and process the encryption or decryption tasks concurrently.

 # CMD Syntax
 The tool can be used with the following syntax: